9 Ways Slow Food and Slow Travel Allow for Deeper Immersion

 to become acquainted with homemade versus vineyard

-bottled wine, is something difficult to experience on a
+bottled wine, is sometimes hard to experience on a

 typical tour.
 And, undoubtedly, at that musto festival,